fxhash/fxhash-package/packages/client-sdk/README.md

 A set of low-to-medium-level modules for building applications with fxhash.

 > [!CAUTION]
-> If you are building a 3rd party application on top of fxhash, we recommended using `@fxhash/client-plugnplay` (or its React counterpart `@fxhash/client-plugnplay-react`), which has been designed for a seamless integration into applications.
+> If you are building a 3rd party application on top of fxhash, we recommended using `@fxhash/client-plugnplay` (or its React counterpart `@fxhash/client-plugnplay-react`), which have been designed for a simple and seamless integration into applications.
 They are build on top of this package, which is more suited if you really need low-level granular control.

 ## Installation